Tag: humor (Page 1 of 3)

 Or as we call it around here, Smallbany.

 Yes, I reside in our titular city.
 I have most of my life.
 We don’t have the glamor of Los Angeles, the thrill of New Orleans, or the sleaze of Philadelphia, but we’ve got…umm, other stuff.
-In this article, we’ll explore this great city’s absence further.
+In this article, we’ll explore this great city’s hypothetical absence further.

 So, without further ado, in a world without Albany…